limeiralucas/viewers-leaderboard-frontend/README.md

 This project uses NodeJS 20.17, so make sure you have it installed.
 You can download the necessary version from [NodeJS official website](https://nodejs.org/en/download/package-manager/current) or install it using your preferred method.

 ### Install pnpm
-The project dependencies are managed using [pnpm](https://pnpm.io/), a faster alternative to NodeJS npm.
-To install it, just open the terminal and execute the following command:
+The project dependencies are managed using [pnpm](https://pnpm.io/), a faster alternative to npm.
+To install it, open the terminal and execute the following command:

 ```shell
 npm install -g pnpm
 ```

 ### Install dependencies
-After installing pnpm, the next step is install the project dependencies.
+After installing pnpm, the next step is to install the project dependencies.
 To do so, just execute:

 ```shell
 pnpm install
 ```

-### Run locally or build project
+### Run locally or build the project

 -   `pnpm run dev` - Starts a dev server at http://localhost:5173/